yousefahmed2004/HAKEEM/README.md

 **Active Development**

-Hakeem is designed as a modular architecture that can be extended with additional agents, workflows, integrations, pharmacy services, and intelligent automation capabilities.
+Hakeem is designed as a modular pharmacy automation platform that can be extended with additional AI agents, pharmacies, workflows, delivery integrations, analytics, and pharmacy services.

 ---